#91 The Iron Horse Inn

 What can I say, the room was cozy.
 The double bed was squished between the wall and a bedside table.
 The blue counter around the sink coordinated with fancy blue trim above.

-The lines were fresh...
+The linens were fresh...
 I am a good tester.
 The window helped enlarge the room.
-But I had to pull the shade down to cover up some of the unpleasant stain on the glass.
+However, I had to pull the shade down to cover up some of the unpleasant stain on the glass.
 Then I could stare out, longingly.

-We looked longingly across at the Franklin Hotel with the doric columns holding up the bar terrace.
+We gazed across at the Franklin Hotel, with the doric columns holding up the bar terrace.
 The grass is always greener.
 We headed over and had a drink on the terrace and even watched the evening "Shoot Out" on the street below.

 Gas for Breakfast

 We woke, both surprised that we'd slept well.
 Where were all those motorcycles we'd expected to hear?